Dr. Arlan Andrews, Sr.

 Michael F. Flynn

-Michael F. Flynn is an executive director of consulting services at STAT-A-MATRIX, Inc. of Edison NJ, providing services in the field of quality management and applied statistical methods.
-He provides training and technical advice to assist clients in continual quality improvement.
-These include curriculum development, management systems and documentation, problem,solving and statistical practices, in particular, Lean Operations, Six Sigma, and ISO 9000.
-His clients have included commercial firms, NGOs, and government and international agencies engaged in a variety of fields, including: computers, pharmaceuticals, automotive, chemicals, insurance, architecture, tax collection, space flight, military, and nuclear inspections.
-He has worked with STAT-A-MATRIX since 1984.
-Mr. Flynn is also a published author, having written science fiction stories and novels in a variety of venues, including: Analog Science Fiction and Science Fact, AsimovÕs Science Fiction Magazine, and The Magazine of Fantasy and Science Fiction.
+Michael F. Flynn was an executive director of consulting services at STAT-A-MATRIX, Inc. of Edison NJ, providing services in the field of quality management and applied statistical methods.
+He provided training and technical advice to assist clients in continual quality improvement.
+These include curriculum development, management systems and documentation, problem-solving and statistical practices, in particular, Lean Operations, Six Sigma, and ISO 9000.
+His clients included commercial firms, NGOs, and government and international agencies engaged in a variety of fields, including: computers, pharmaceuticals, automotive, chemicals, insurance, architecture, tax collection, space flight, military, and nuclear inspections.
+He worked with STAT-A-MATRIX since 1984.
+Mr. Flynn was also a published author, having written science fiction stories and novels in a variety of venues, including: Analog Science Fiction and Science Fact, AsimovÕs Science Fiction Magazine, and The Magazine of Fantasy and Science Fiction.
 His novels include the four-book Firestar series depicting a near future of revivified exploration of space, and the critically praised stand-alone novels, The Wreck of the River of Stars and Eifelheim.
 He has received the Theodore Sturgeon Award for outstanding short fiction, and been several times a finalist for the Hugo Award for his short fiction.
 He was also the first recipient of the Heinlein Prize, given to fiction that encourages the exploration of space, for his body of work.
-He holds a B.A., in Mathematics from LaSalle College and an M.S., also in Mathematics, from Marquette University, where he specialized in general topology.
+He held a B.A., in Mathematics from LaSalle College and an M.S., also in Mathematics, from Marquette University, where he specialized in general topology.

 Alan Dean Foster